keerthiprateek7/VMASC_ScrapingTask/README.md

 ## Solution when working in a Team

-1. Divide the tasks between two major teams – Front End and Back End.
+1. Divide the tasks between three major teams – Front End, Back End and Testing.
 2. Front End team works on retrieving the data from the API and displaying on a UI.
 3. Back End team can be further divided to two teams – one team works on designing the database and generating APIs.
 4. The other team scrapes the data from the available resources and store it in a database team.
 This team could work as a Database Management Team.
+5. Testing team for seeing the overall functionality of website.
-5. If you consider future proposals, an additional team is required.
+6. If you consider future proposals, an additional team is required.
 This team will be working on machine learning part where they have to predict the stocks and also analyze the trends.